-Permanent Policy: The total contribution will be based on normal cost plus a 24-year amortization of unfunded actuarial accrued liabilities.
-The amortization period is a closed 24-year period starting July 1, 2012.
+Permanent Policy: The total contribution will be based on normal cost plus a 23-year amortization of unfunded actuarial accrued liabilities.
+The amortization period is a closed 23-year period starting July 1, 2013.

-Temporary Accelerated Policy: The total contribution is based on normal cost plus a 13-year amortization period for unfunded retiree liabilities and a 28-year amortization period for other unfunded liabilities.
-Both amortization periods are closed periods starting July 1, 2012.
+Temporary Accelerated Policy: The total contribution is based on normal cost plus a 12-year amortization period for unfunded retiree liabilities and a 27-year amortization period for other unfunded liabilities.
+Both amortization periods are closed periods starting July 1, 2013.

+In accordance with RSMo 105.684 an accelerated amortization schedule was prepared and presented to the Board.
 This temporary accelerated policy was adopted by the Retirement Board on September 17, 2009 and will remain in effect until such time as the retiree liability becomes 100% funded or the permanent policy produces a higher contribution rate.